hameelhusnain/newportfolio/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server By runing these commnads in your termianl:

 ```bash
 npm run dev